 Workout Principles

-To progress and increase your muscle mass and strength, you must constantly increase the number of reps, sets, external resistance, and training volume.
+To build muscle mass and strength, it's essential to continually increase reps, sets, resistance, and training volume.

-The second principle Jean follows is to avoid overtraining [3].
+The second principle Jean follows is avoiding overtraining which studies available at the National Institutes of Health also discourage [3].

 Overtraining syndrome is the body's state of decreased performance due to excessive fatigue and inability to recover before the next intense workout.